zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 At this point, ADF applications should function normally when run through the JD Edwards EnterpriseOne HTML Client.

-## **Step 5**:  Connect to Oracle BI Publisher Server for OVR
+## **STEP 5**:  Connect to Oracle BI Publisher Server for OVR

 The Oracle BI Publisher Server for OVR is a reporting tool

 To access the Oracle BI Publisher Server:

-1)	Open a supported browser from any workstation connected to the internet
+1)	Open a supported browser from any workstation connected to the internet.

 2)	Using the Public IP Address for the instance and port number 9705, which is automatically assigned to the BI Publisher and is part of the security list, enter the following URL into the browser: